 Keywords: knowledge distillation, semiparametric inference, generalization bounds, model compression, cross-fitting, orthogonal machine learning, loss correction

-- Abstract: A popular approach to model compression is to train an inexpensive student model to mimic the class probabilities of a highly accurate but cumbersome teacher model.
+Abstract: A popular approach to model compression is to train an inexpensive student model to mimic the class probabilities of a highly accurate but cumbersome teacher model.
 Surprisingly, this two-step knowledge distillation process often leads to higher accuracy than training the student directly on labeled data.
 To explain and enhance this phenomenon, we cast knowledge distillation as a semiparametric inference problem with the optimal student model as the target, the unknown Bayes class probabilities as nuisance, and the teacher probabilities as a plug-in nuisance estimate.
-By adapting modern semiparametric tools, we derive several new guarantees for the prediction error of standard distillation and develop two enhancements—cross-fitting and loss correction—to mitigate the impact of teacher overfitting and underfitting on student performance.
-We validate our findings empirically on both tabular data and image data and observe consistent improvements from our knowledge distillation enhancements.
+By adapting modern semiparametric tools, we derive new guarantees for the prediction error of standard distillation and develop two enhancements—cross-fitting and loss correction—to mitigate the impact of teacher overfitting and underfitting on student performance.
+We validate our findings empirically on both tabular and image data and observe consistent improvements from our knowledge distillation enhancements.

 One-sentence Summary: By framing distillation as semiparametric inference, we derive new guarantees for standard distillation and develop two enhancements—cross-fitting and loss correction—to mitigate the impact of teacher overfitting and underfitting.

 Code Of Ethics: I acknowledge that I and all co-authors of this work have read and commit to adhering to the ICLR Code of Ethics